smartprocure/futil-js/README.md

 ## Collection

 ### flowMap
-`...fns:functions -> map:function` Runs a map function that runs a `flow` of the functions passed in to this method.
+`[f1, f2, ...fn] -> _.map(_.flow(fn))` Maps a flow of `f1, f2, ...fn` over a collection.

 ### findApply
 `f -> x -> f(find(f, x))`
 A version of `find` that also applies the predicate function to the result.
-Useful in gets
+Useful when you have an existing function that you want to apply to a member of a collection that you can best find by applying the same function.

 ## Collection Algebras or composable/recursive data types

 ### map
-`map :: (a -> b) -> [a] -> [b]`
+`(a -> b) -> [a] -> [b]`
 Maps a function over an iterable.
 Works by default for Arrays and Plain Objects.

 ### deepMap
-`deepMap :: (a -> b) -> [a] -> [b]`
+`(a -> b) -> [a] -> [b]`
 Maps a function over a recursive iterable.
 Works by default for nested Arrays, nested Plain Objects and mixed nested Arrays and Plain Objects.
 Also works for any other iterable data type as long as two other values are sent: a mapping function, and a type checker (See the unit tests for deepMap).

 ## Lodash Conversions